Enterprise Video Conference Agenda

-Moderator: Paul Riismandel, Director of Curriculum Support, School of Communication, Northwestern UniversityPresenter: Daniel Bustos, Instructional Design & Technology Coordinator, UCLA Office of Instructional DevelopmentPresenter: Chuck Allen, Team Leader, eMedia and Learning Spaces, California State University, San MarcosPresenter: Todd Stabley, Digital Media Engineer, Interactive Technology Services, Duke University Office of Information Technology
+Moderator: Paul Riismandel, Director of Curriculum Support, School of Communication, Northwestern UniversityPresenter: Daniel Bustos, Instructional Design & Technology Coordinator, UCLA Office of Instructional DevelopmentPresenter: Chuck Allen, Team Leader, eMedia and Learning Spaces, California State University, San MarcosPresenter: Todd Stabley, Senior Media Engineer, Duke University

 11:30 am - 12:00 pm

 Presentation: Network Architecture for Video and Collaboration

 As video becomes pervasive in an organization and more video devices are used, new demands are placed on the network.
 This session will discuss the value and cost savings of taking an architectural approach to an enterprise video strategy including: faster troubleshooting, easier deployment, improved network visibility, predictable quality of experience, optimized user experience, device flexibility, alignment of resources with business priorities, and optimized delivery and performance routing.

 Presenter: Aamer Akhter, Technical Marketing Engineer, Cisco Video Collaboration Group